A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 Success Factors for Industry Recovery

 A rebalancing of the price-value equation doesn’t necessarily mean cutting prices.
 It means making the value more obvious and consistent.
 Tidal’s £10.99 all-inclusive model works because it’s simple and users know exactly what they’re getting.
-Spotify’s audiobook confusion failed because people felt like they were paying more for stuff they didn’t want and didn’t ask for.
+Spotify’s audiobook bundling failed because users paid more for unwanted features.
+Reliability improvements matter more than feature expansion to audiences fatigued by platform bloat.

 The ownership psychology isn’t going away, so maybe embrace it instead of fighting it.
 Let people download songs for offline use that actually stay available and downloaded.
 Create export tools so users don’t feel trapped.
 Give people some sense of control over their music libraries instead of treating everything like a rental that can be revoked at any time.